15 of My Favorite Whole30 Recipes

 I’ve been dishing up all the things I’ve learned while doing Whole30, starting with an overview of my experience, and giving you my best shopping tips and tricks.
 Now that you know the basics of the plan, and have some tips on shopping smart, it’s time to focus on some recipes!
 Here are some of my favorite recipes that also happen to be Whole30 legal!
 This food is totally not boring.

 There is something so satisfying about biting into the crunch of crispy chicken skin!
 These chicken thighs come together in one skillet, which means less dishes — always a plus.
-The beets are sweet, and contrast nicely with the briny taste of the kalamata olives and lemon juice.
+Bright lemon and a few thyme sprigs give it a welcome pop of flavor.

 How about you?
 What are some of your favorite things to eat during Whole30?